Green Bicycle Case: Trial

 The trial of Ronald Light opened in Leicester Castle on 8 June 1920.
 He was tried before Mr Justice Horridge and entered a plea of not guilty.
-The prosecution team consisted of Sir Gordon Hewart (the Attorney General), Norman Birkett, and Henry Maddocks.
+The prosecution team consisted of Sir Gordon Hewart (the Attorney General), Norman Birkett and Henry Maddocks.
 He was defended by Sir Edward Marshall Hall.

-The prosecution's contention was that a mile west of Gaulby, for unknown reasons, Wright had fled from Light, panicked, and headed south on an inferior road that was a possible route home, but not the shortest one.
+The prosecution's contention was that a mile west of Gaulby, for unknown reasons, Wright had fled from Light, panicked and headed south on an inferior road that was a possible route home, but not the shortest one.
 Light took an alternate route with intentions to ambush her and had lain in wait at a gate where he shot her once before fleeing from the scene.
-To support this contention, eyewitnesses and other individuals were introduced to testify as to having seen Light in the company of Wright on the evening of her murder, to his ownership of the bicycle, and his later efforts to both remove identifying marks on the bicycle, and dispose of the bicycle, the revolver holster, and unspent bullets of the same calibre as the bullet used to kill Wright in the River Soar in an obvious effort to conceal physical evidence linking him to the murder.
+To support this contention, eyewitnesses and other individuals were introduced to testify as to having seen Light in the company of Wright on the evening of her murder, to his ownership of the bicycle and his later efforts to both remove identifying marks on the bicycle, and dispose of the bicycle, the revolver holster and the unspent bullets in an obvious effort to conceal physical evidence linking him to the murder.
 Furthermore, upon his arrest, Light had proceeded to tell the police numerous lies until confronted with either proof or inconsistencies in his claims.

 Two girls, Muriel Nunney (14) and Valeria Caven (12), would also testify for the prosecution that approximately three hours before Light had encountered Wright, he had pestered them as they rode their bicycles close to where Wright's body was subsequently found.

 At his own insistence and on the advice of his barrister, Light opted to testify in his own defence.
 In his testimony, Light conveyed himself in a well-spoken demeanour.
-He readily admitted to having lied to the police upon his arrest, before essentially admitting to everything testified to by other witnesses presented at his trial but his possession of the service revolver, and Wright's killing, claiming they had parted company at a junction close to King's Norton soon after she had left her uncle's cottage in his company.
+He readily admitted to having lied to the police upon his arrest before essentially admitting to everything testified to by other witnesses presented at his trial but his possession of the service revolver, and Wright's killing, claiming they had parted company at a junction close to King's Norton soon after she had left her uncle's cottage in his company.